dovecot/documentation/source/configuration_manual/mail_location/obox/compression.rst

 This decompression uses a temporary file that is written to :ref:`setting-mail_temp_dir`.
-By using the ``compress`` fs wrapper after ``fscache`` in :ref:`plugin-obox-setting_obox_fs` line the mails are stored uncompressed in ``fscache``, and reading the mails from there doesn't require writing to :ref:`setting-mail_temp_dir`.
+By using the ``compress`` fs wrapper after ``fscache`` in :dovecot_plugin:ref:`obox_fs` line the mails are stored uncompressed in ``fscache``, and reading the mails from there doesn't require writing to :ref:`setting-mail_temp_dir`.

 Compression status of email object data is auto-detected.
-Therefore, :ref:`plugin-zlib-setting_zlib_save` may safely be added to a currently existing system; existing non-compressed mail objects will be identified correctly.
+Therefore, :dovecot_plugin:ref:`zlib_save` may safely be added to a currently existing system; existing non-compressed mail objects will be identified correctly.